h-ashraf/Expense-Tracker-App/README.md

 # Expense Tracker with React Native and Redux

 Expense Tracker is a mobile app built using React Native and Redux for state management.
-It allows users to track their income and expenses, visualize spending patterns, and efficiently manage their finances on the go.
+It allows users to track their income and expenses, visualise spending patterns, and efficiently manage their finances on the go.

 ## Features

 - Track income and expenses
 - Add, edit, and delete expenses
-- Visualize spending patterns with charts and graphs
+- Visualise spending patterns with charts and graphs
 - Efficient state management with Redux

 ## Installation